DrWindu/lair_template/README.md

 TODO list if you use this:
 - Change the name of the project in `CMakeLists.txt`.
-- Add authors to AUTORS.
+- Add authors to AUTHORS.
 - Code your game !

 ## Compilation